hickory-dns/hickory-dns/crates/recursor/README.md

 # Overview

 Trust-DNS Recursor is a library which implements recursive resolution for DNS.
+This is currently experimental, test coverage is low and full scope of tests haven't been determined yet.

 This library can be used to perform DNS resolution beginning with a set of root (hints) authorities.
-It does not require any recursive resolve to find records in DNS.
+It does not require an upstream recursive resolver to find records in DNS.

 ## Minimum Rust Version